 “We recognise Dark Souls as something that might be challenging,” Barton says.
 “The world and characters are dark and there’s a sense of grimness and menace in its environments.
 It doesn’t come as a surprise that it asks a lot of the player.”

-On the other hand, when playing a game like Ori and the Will of the Wisps or its sequel, which seemingly present a lush world which can be explored and enjoyed at leisure, the spikes in difficulty can be frustrating for many.
+On the other hand, when playing a game like Ori and the Blind Forest or its sequel, which seemingly present a lush world which can be explored and enjoyed at leisure, the spikes in difficulty can be frustrating for many.
 I asked Barton about his personal experience with Ori, and he confessed that he also found their difficulty level frustrating.
 However, he’s also certain many players enjoyed the games regardless of – or even because of – that.

 “I think a lot of players arrived at that experience wanting to fulfil a particular pleasure but found that it was gated.
 On the other hand, I’m sure a lot of people were delighted that the game offers a stiff challenge as well as being beautiful in the ways that they expected.”